How To Build a Charming DIY Faux Fireplace Mantel Surround

 Mix different textures such as metal, wood, glass, and fabric, adding depth and keeping the eye moving across the mantel.

-Attaching a faux mantel to the wall is a crucial step in ensuring its stability and safety.
+Attaching a faux mantel to the wall is crucial in ensuring its stability and safety.
 The exact method can vary depending on the design of your mantel and the type of your walls.

 When it comes to choosing a mantel for your faux fireplace, there are numerous options, each offering its own unique style and character.
 Here are some creative ideas for what can be used as a mantel: